 - Strictness with the diet

 Weight loss may appear quickly initially, but you should be aware that this will mostly be water weight loss.
-Within the first to the second week of ketosis, weight loss will slow down.
+Within the first to the second week of ketosis, weight loss may slow down.
 This decrease in weight loss is due to your body adjusting to the diet.
 Ideally, your weight loss goal should be no more than two pounds per week, as anything greater than this can result in complications, such as irritability, dehydration, fatigue, and weakness (2).

 When Losing Weight, Where Does the Fat Go?